 If your hospital bill is 10x Medicare rates, you're facing extreme price gouging with a 1,000% markup.
-This is not normal, likely not legal, and you should absolutely dispute it.
+This is not normal, likely not enforceable at full price, and you should absolutely dispute it.
 Here's exactly what to do right now.

 Is This Happening to You?